jupyterhub/repo2docker/docs/source/deploy.rst

 If you don't define the ``CONTAINER_NAME`` it will default to be the repository where it is building from, which you should only do if the Docker Hub repository is named equivalently.
-If you don't define either of the variables from step 3. for the Docker credentials, your image will build but not be deployed to Docker Hub.
+If you don't define either of the variables from step 3. for the Docker credentials, your image will build but not be pushed to Docker Hub.
 Finally, if you don't define the ``REPO_NAME`` it will again use the name of the repository defined for the ``CONTAINER_NAME``.

 Step 5.
 Push Away, Merrill!